akveo/react-native-ui-kitten/README.md

 # react-native-ui-kitten
-A [react-native](https://facebook.github.io/react-native/) framework that helps you to bootstrap your mobile app development.
+A [react-native](https://facebook.github.io/react-native/) framework helps you to bootstrap your mobile app development.
 The main idea of this framework is to move style definitions into specific place making components reusable and styled in a single way.
-This should allow you to focus on business logic, rather than visual appearance.
+This should allow you to focus on business side, rather than visual appearance.

 This framework was made with :heart: by [Akveo team](http://akveo.com/).
 Follow us on [Facebook](https://www.facebook.com/akveo) or on [Twitter](https://twitter.com/akveo_inc) to get latest news about our new releases and other products!